Battle of Cabira: Battle

 Lucullus's supply lines now came north from Cappadocia, a Roman ally to the south of Pontus.
 A heavily armed supply convoy, escorted by no less than ten cohorts of infantry, under the command of the legate Sornatius was attacked by the Pontic cavalry.
 The Romans held off the attack inflicting terrible losses on the Pontic horsemen.
 When a second supply convoy, also heavily armed, under the command of Marcus Fabius Hadrianus made for Lucullus's camp Mithridates decided to use a combined arms (infantry and cavalry) force.
 Some 4,000 Pontic cavalry and infantry swept on the convoy; however, the Romans realized the narrow valley at the scene limited the effectiveness of their opponents' cavalry, so they counter-attacked and wiped out half the attacking force.

 Mithridates sought to conceal the extent of the disaster from his army.
 Unfortunately for the Pontic king, Hadrianus marched by his camp in full battle array, complete with the spoils of his victory.
 The king's reputation must have suffered from being caught in this deception.
 The Pontic army was unsettled and there was talk about a retreat being in order.

 This is when Mithridates decided to cut his losses and flee.
 The disorder caused by Mithridates's preparations to depart the area led to the complete disintegration of his army.
 Lucullus saw what was happening and ordered his army to fall on the fleeing forces.
 The Romans reached the camp, slew everyone who had remained there, and started looting.

 Aftermath

-The battle was another turning point in the war against Mithridates and forced him to withdraw from his kingdom, nearly penniless, and seek shelter with his ally, his father-in-law Tigranes of Armenia.
+The battle was another turning point in the war against Mithridates and forced him to withdraw from his kingdom, nearly penniless, and seek shelter with his ally, his son-in-law Tigranes of Armenia.
 Before fleeing from Pontus Mithridates ordered one of his eunuchs, Bacchus, to make his way to the royal palace and see to the deaths of the king's sisters, wives and concubines.
 Lucullus continued the ongoing sieges throughout Pontus and organized it as a new Roman province, while Appius Claudius was sent to find Armenian allies and demand Mithridates from Tigranes.
 Tigranes refused, stating he would prepare for war against the Republic.
 In 69 BC Lucullus marched his legions into Armenia in pursuit of Mithridates.